lightning/bolts/04-onion-routing.md

 same length.
 It's particularly useful when adding dummy hops at the end of a blinded route, to prevent the sender from figuring out which node is the final recipient.

+When expecting a blinded payment, the payer should tell the recipient how much they want to send and the recipient should create a new blinded route paying the right fees to the intermediate nodes for this amount and using the right CLTV expiries.
+This allows the payer to send the payment without having to know the fees and CLTV expiry deltas of the channels inside the blinded route which would be a privacy leak.
+In this scenario, the recipient should pay the fees of the blinded route so that the payer doesn't get any information on the blinded route and also because it wouldn't be fair to have the payer pay fees for a path that they are forced to use.

 # Accepting and Forwarding a Payment